mathesar-foundation/mathesar-wiki/team/worklogs/mukesh.md

 - Review external contributors PRs
 - Open PR for the Django superuser creation page

+## 2023-07-29
+- Review of Varsha's PR
+- Doing some minor touches to the superuser creation PR

+## 2023-07-29

+- Attend Team meeting
+- Confirm the Installation Improvement 0.1.3 timeline with helpers and reviewers
+- Reply to Pavish feedback on the Installation Improvement project
+- Make changes to the Installation Improvement project page
+- Sync with kriti

 ## 2023-07-18

 - Contacted helpers for the Installation Improvement 0.1.3 project to get their confirmation